-Understanding the COJ (Confession of Judgment)
+Understanding the Confession of Judgment (COJ)

-What is a Confession of Judgment?
+What is a confession of judgment?

-A COJ is a legal agreement that, once signed, indicates a borrower accepts liability for their loan, waiving all legal defenses if they default.
-A COJ, sometimes called a cognovit note, gives lenders the right to enter a legal judgment into public record without a lawsuit.
+A confession of judgment (COJ) gives lenders the right to enter a legal judgment into public record without a lawsuit.
 The lender doesn’t need to take you to court to prove you violated the loan agreement because a signed COJ essentially means you’ve already admitted guilt.

 Commercial leases could include COJs as well, Milito said.
 If you’re late paying rent or miss a payment entirely, a COJ would allow your landlord to immediately evict your business from the property.

 For lenders, a COJ significantly reduces the resources required to chase down a borrower that has defaulted on their payments.